hardwario/bc-developers/integrations/google-assistant.md

 ### Change the number of batteries

-As default we use the number of batteries that was provided in the Kit, if you have changed for example the [Mini Battery Module](https://shop.hardwario.com/battery-module/) (2x AAA) to [Battery Module](https://shop.hardwario.com/battery-module/), you can update Google Assistant with following MQTT message, this will ensure that you get correct responses.
+As default we use the number of batteries that were provided in the Kit, if you have changed for example the [Mini Battery Module](https://shop.hardwario.com/battery-module/) (2x AAA) to [Battery Module](https://shop.hardwario.com/battery-module/), you can update Google Assistant with following MQTT message, this will ensure that you get correct responses.

 ```javascript
 {